Cape Romano Dome House

-The Cape Romano Dome House was an abandoned house consisting of six dome-shaped modules on stilts, located approximately 300 feet offshore from Cape Romano Island, south of Marco Island, in the Ten Thousand Islands of Collier County, Florida.
+The Cape Romano Dome House was a structure consisting of six dome-shaped modules on stilts, originally built on an islet located approximately 300 feet offshore from Cape Romano Island, south of Marco Island, in the Ten Thousand Islands of Collier County, Florida.
 Cape Romano Dome house was built in 1982 by retired independent oil producer Bob Lee.
 The home changed ownership several times, with the most recent ownership by the state of Florida since 2018.
-On September 28, 2022, the structures became submerged underwater due to Hurricane Ian.
+The islet was gradually eroded by successive hurricanes, and on September 28, 2022, the remaining structures above water collapsed due to Hurricane Ian.

 History

-Construction, and period in use
+Construction and period in use

 Bob Lee, a retired oil producer, spent much of the years 1978 and 1979 surveying and purchasing land on Morgan Island in hopes of constructing a vacation home.
 He eventually purchased four adjacent plots of land for his project.

 In 1980, Lee began constructing the home, a white-painted concrete structure.
 He purchased a barge to transport supplies for the building.
 The house consisted of six stout, interconnected dome structures, which made up the rooms of the house, and some of which had two levels.
 It was 2,400 ft2 and featured three bedrooms and three bathrooms.
 Lee's daughter Jane Maples recalled the construction:

 Building it was the fun part for my dad, but he also loved the seclusion of living on the island; fishing, shelling and watching the weather.
 He loved inventing things.
 He invented a heat source for under the floors of our house and had an invention that would bring logs in and drop them on the fireplace that came through the wall of our den.
 Kids loved him.
 He was just fun to be around; a really adventurous guy way before his time.

 She also recalled to Florida Weekly:

 My dad thought the corners of rooms were wasted space as were the corners of the ceiling.
 He thought the dome ceiling gave the feeling of openness.
 He was right.
 The rooms felt very large and open.

 Before erecting the Cape Romano structure, he built a full-scale model on land he owned in Gatlinburg, Tennessee.
 The Tennessee dome house is still standing.
 Lee was known for engaging in his own projects, and designed the house to run on solar power and be self-sustaining.
 The concrete walls were made out of sand from the island.
 Gutters were installed which drained rainwater into a large tank, which purified the water, and then pumped it into all the home's sinks, baths and showers, and water-consuming appliances.
 The house's domes were not only aesthetic but practical as well; their sturdy concrete walls and rounded tops providing superior hurricane protection.
 The house was completed in 1982 The floors were tile and carpet, the walls painted white, and the rooms had large windows on all sides.
 Mike Morgan, Bob Lee's grandson, said about the house's sustainability: